Skip to main content

 Sponsor E-3 Workers (Australians)

 E-3 visa status is available to Australian nationals in a "specialty occupation" or a position requiring "theoretical and practical application of a body of highly specialized knowledge and attainment."
-Cornell will sponsor E-3 petitions for qualified individuals with academic positions.
+Cornell will sponsor E-3 petitions for qualified individuals with academic appointments.
+E-3 visas may be renewed indefinitely in increments of two years.

-How to Apply for E-3
+How to Apply for E-3 (Consular Processing)

+Here are the steps the department and employee must follow to apply through consular processing.
 All E-3 applications, including extensions and amendments, require the same steps.

-3. Establish Pay
+2. Establish Pay

-4. Obtain Visa
+3. Obtain Visa

-If this is an extension of E-3 status, for someone currently in the U.S., please contact us for an E-2 extension application checklist.
+If this is an extension of E-3 status for someone currently in the U.S., please contact us for an E-2 extension application checklist.

-3 Agree on the pay rate.
+2 Agree on the pay rate.

-4 Obtain E-3 visa (applicant).
+3 Obtain E-3 visa (applicant).

-The E-3 employee makes a visa appointment at a U.S. consulate or embassy to obtain the E-3 visa, as well as E-3D visas for dependents, if applicable.
+The employee makes a visa appointment at a U.S. consulate or embassy to obtain the E-3 visa, as well as E-3D visas for dependents, if applicable.

 Dependents